Phil Enock, PhD

 (Please note that from a legal/regulatory standpoint, I am not licensed, am not a psychotherapist and am not technically offering psychotherapy or treatment of any specific mental health disorders.
 What I do have is 5000+ hours of training over 10 years relevant to supporting you to heal and grow.)

-Like traditional talk therapy, somatic therapy involves talking 1-on-1 in weekly sessions.
-The difference is that we bring deeper awareness to the body and enable the processing of emotions and traumas (both great and small).Our goal is that with your enhanced mind-body abilities, you will be able to self-regulate and process your issues long after you have completed therapy with me.I do integrate other practices, but we'll be on the same page that somatic therapy (mostly Somatic Experiencing) or somatic skills coaching is the main focus of our time together.A 55-min somatic therapy session on Zoom costs $275.We can discuss a discount if desired.
+Like traditional talk therapy, somatic coaching involves talking 1-on-1 in weekly sessions.
+The difference is that we bring deeper awareness to the body and enable the processing of emotions and traumas (both great and small).Our goal is that with your enhanced mind-body abilities, you will be able to self-regulate and process your issues long after you have completed coaching with me.I do integrate other practices, but we'll be on the same page that somatic coaching (mostly Somatic Experiencing) or somatic skills coaching is the main focus of our time together.A 55-min somatic coaching session on Zoom costs $200.
+Discounts possible, all depending on my schedule's fullness.

 All sessions are via video call (Zoom).